acolomb/qet_terminal_tables/README.md

 The same terminal label can appear several times in the project, e.g. for terminal strips with two or more connection points.
-There is no requirement that they have the same potential or having a wire connecting them.
-The list ist solely assembled with cross-references to the folio positions where the terminal elements with identical labels appear.
+There is no requirement that they have the same potential or a wire connecting them.
+The list is solely assembled with cross-references to the folio positions where the terminal elements with identical labels appear.
+The *terminal number* part should be strictly numeric, without additional characters.

+Note that terminals within a block are always assumed to have consecutive numbers starting from one.
+For the example above, the table for block `-X10` will have entries numbered `1` through `8` at least.

 ### Features ###
 + Extract element data from the exported SQLite database.
 + Group by terminal block / group.
++ Fill in missing rows for terminal numbers never used, to avoid gaps in the counting.
 + Output one HTML file per block, summarizing the associated terminals.
 + Align to the standard 20 pixel grid for putting next to a graphical